daniellabow/utsa-data-science-internship/README.md

 A quick tool to determine whether a given year is a leap year, based on logical conditions in Python.

 ### 🚢 Dan's Titanic Dataset
 A basic data analysis script using the Titanic dataset.
-Demonstrates data handling, exploration, and possibly some light visualization (TBD based on actual content).
+Demonstrates data handling, exploration.

 ## Technologies Used